-SARS BC is requesting a \$3,625 grant to provide funding for their community outreach program and to fund the spaying and neutering of 25 of 73 rabbits that are currently waiting for surgery.
-The community outreach program assists members of the community who are unable to provide proper care for their rabbits or small other small pets but otherwise provide loving, safe homes.
+SARS BC is requesting a grant of \$8,950 to provide funding for their community outreach program, renovation of educational centre and to fund the spaying and neutering of 25 of 65 rabbits that are currently waiting for surgery.
+The community outreach program assists members of the community who are unable to provide proper care for their rabbits or other small pets but otherwise provide loving, safe homes.
 This service provides for such items as food, bedding, caging and vet care.